 TIAA accounts for investments in accordance with statutory accounting principles as prescribed or permitted by the New York State Insurance Department.
 A realized loss on an investment is recorded when an impairment is considered to be other-than-temporary.
 An impairment in the valuation of an investment is considered to have occurred if an event or change in circumstance indicates that the carrying value of the asset may not be recoverable or that the receipt of contractual payments of principal and interest may not occur when scheduled.
 When an impairment has been determined to have occurred, the investment is written down to either fair value or the present value of the discounted cash flows, depending on the asset class, and a realized loss is recorded.
 TIAA considers available evidence to evaluate the potential impairment of its investments.
 Realized losses also include losses on investments that have been sold or otherwise disposed of as well as losses on investments that continue to be held in the portfolio.

-New Funds applied to TIAA Traditional from November 1, 2011 through November 30, 2011 will be credited with interest at the annual effective rate of 3.50% for Retirement Annuities, 3.00% for SRA, 2.75% for RCP and 1.00% for IRAs and Keoghs until November 30, 2011.
-Funds transferred to TIAA Traditional between November 1, 2011 and November 30, 2011 will begin earning interest at the beginning of the next calendar day following the effective date of the transfer, and will be credited with the indicated rates through February 29, 2012.
+New Funds applied to TIAA Traditional from April 1, 2012 through April 30, 2012 will be credited with interest at the annual effective rate of 3.00% for RA, 3.00% for SRA, 3.10% for RC, 2.35% for RCP, 1%-3% for IRAs and Keoghs and 1.25% for Stable Return contracts.
+Funds transferred to TIAA Traditional between April 1, 2012 and April 30, 2012 will begin earning interest at the beginning of the next calendar day following the effective date of the transfer, and will be credited with the indicated rates through February 28, 2013.